Backing Up and Restoring Workstations¶

 Once completed, you will see two partitions appear:

 Now that you made the backup device, plug in the device you want to backup.
 Then, browse to Places ▸ Computer:

 Click on the disk on the left side column.
-Fill in the passphrase you usually use when you enable Persistence on that device:
+Fill in the passphrase you set up when you created your Tails devices.

 You should now have both the Backup and TailsData partition to be backed up mounted and ready to access.